Current Job Opportunities

 LATERAL CORRECTION APPLICANTS:

 Applicants for Lateral Correction Deputy must have been employed continuously for 24 month as a full-time employee in a comparable position within the last two years; have successfully completed that agencies’ required probationary period and have successfully completed the Washington State Criminal Justice Training Commission Basic Corrections Academy or equivalent certification.
 The equivalent certification must be acceptable to the Washington State Criminal Justice Training Commission and the Director of the Chelan County Regional Justice Center.
-All applicants must successfully pass the examination process consisting of a pass/fail physical ability test, and an oral interview with a passing score of 70% or higher.
+All applicants must successfully pass the Public Safety Test through Public Safety Testing with at least a 70% or higher.
+All applicants must also successfully pass the physical ability test though Public Safety Testing.
+Applicants must pass an oral interview with a passing score of 70% or higher.
 Applicants must be able to successfully pass a background investigation, additional interviews, medical physical, drug testing, polygraph examination, and any other required examinations.

 NOTE: Job descriptions are not intended, and should not be construed to be exhaustive lists of all responsibilities, skills, efforts, or working conditions associated with a position.
 They are intended to be accurate reflections of those principal job elements essential for making fair pay decisions about jobs.
 The above description is intended to provide only a basic guideline for meeting job requirements and may change as the needs of the organization evolve.